pedrolopesme/sentinel/README.md

 docker-stop:     execute a docker compose down
 docker-logs:     make a tail -f on Sentinel running containers
 docker-shell:    login on Sentinel running container
-docker-clean:    terminate Sentinel container and remove all data related to them
+docker-prune:    terminate Sentinel container and prune volume and system
 ```

 #### TO DO